 But the fourth one!
 The fourth one stayed up!

-A deleted scene shows Arthur and Bedevere about to cross a lake, only to be accosted by the bridge keeper again, who says, "He who would cross the Sea of Fate must answer me these questions twenty-eight!"
+An unfilmed scene would have shown Arthur and Bedevere about to cross the lake to the castle Argh, only to be accosted by the bridge keeper again, who says, "He who would cross the Sea of Fate must answer me these questions twenty-eight!"
 After some deliberation, Arthur and Bedevere toss him into the lake and continue on their way.

 Airplane!!.
 During the landing sequence, Dr. Rumack (Leslie Nielsen) steps into the cockpit three times and says "I just want to tell you both good luck.
 We're all counting on you" in exactly the same way: once as they begin the descent, once in the middle of the landing, and once after the plane is on the ground.